Icinga/icinga2/doc/10-icinga-template-library.md

 Check command object for the `check_disk.exe` plugin.
 Aggregates the free disk space of all volumes and mount points it can find, or the ones defined in `disk_win_path`.
 Ignores removable storage like fash drives and discs (CD, DVD etc.).
+The data collection is instant and free disk space is used for threshold computation.

 > **Note**
 >